dataspread/releases/README.md

 	</listener>
 	```

-4. Update context.xml in Tomcat by adding the following text:
+b.
+Update `context.xml` by adding the following text at the end of the file before the closing XML tag.

 	```
 	<Resource name="jdbc/ibd" auth="Container"
 	          type="javax.sql.DataSource" driverClassName="org.postgresql.Driver"